we-are-va/we-are-va.github.io/_work/suncare.md

 ---
 ## Suncare’s core business is to understand community needs and develop innovative responses for people who are ageing, living with a disability or mental illness.
 Every brand interaction regardless of platform had to reflect this value - VA was set to work.

-### The Brand Refresh

-Suncare prides itself on working compassionately and genuinely.
-Listening to the needs of individuals, carers and family members - compassion is paramount.
-The brand refresh had to pay tribute to the long 40-year history of the organisation and couldn’t depart radically from the existing logo.

-VA maintained the principle elements of the existing logo but added a softer colour palette and layered elements to soften and emphasise.
-As with all VA’s branding, we produce a number of variants that work well across a number of applications.

-### The Result

-The refreshed Suncare brand and site help to create a message that doesn't pitch, shout or sell.
-Rather it puts the user's needs in focus and asks permission.

-"How Can we help you?" replaces the usual power pitch or brand identifier on the Suncare website the logo conveys compassion and care.
-In tandem the unique proposition of the Suncare offering becomes immediately obvious - We are here to serve you, tell us what you need.